 Many popular modern apps were initially outsourced, including Skype and Digg.
 For the initial iteration of your product, save money by choosing an outside provider that fully understands your idea and specifications.
 Take over development and maintenance as you build a user base and begin to see a profit.

 If you need legal help with starting your own app, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.